Azure-Samples/documentdb-dotnet-todo-app/README.md

 ![My ToDo List ASP.NET application](./media/image1.png)

-For a complete end-to-end walk-through of creating this application, please the [full tutorial on the Azure documentation page](https://azure.microsoft.com/en-us/documentation/articles/documentdb-dotnet-application/)
+For a complete end-to-end walk-through of creating this application, please refer to the [full tutorial on the Azure documentation page](https://azure.microsoft.com/en-us/documentation/articles/documentdb-dotnet-application/)

 ## Running this sample